-Visually stunning designer resumes and resume-building websites are a hot trend in the world of job searchers, but do they work when it comes to landing interviews?
+Visually stunning designer resumes and resume-building websites are a hot trend in the world of online applications.
+But do they work when it comes to landing interviews?
 In this post, we’ll break down the good, the bad, and the ugly of designer resume services – when to use them, when to avoid them, and how to strike the perfect balance when it comes to creating resumes that attract hiring manager interest.

 What are Designer Resume Services and How Much Do They Cost?

 Designer resume services are services or websites that create a nicely-designed resume – one that is visually attractive, with a modern look and feel.
 Designer resume services range anywhere from free, to a low monthly fee of $15 per month, all the way up to $99-$1,000 per resume from boutique firms and individual designers.
 Here are examples of standard designer resumes:

 Designer Resumes Create a Modern Brand and Stand Out When Compared to Traditional Resumes

 I’m a big fan of design (if you couldn’t tell by my website).
 I absolutely love when I come across a well-designed resume worthy of the most coveted user experience jobs at the Googles or Facebooks of the world.
 Visually, there is nothing more stunning than a well-crafted resume with clean lines and the utmost simplicity.
 Even better if it includes sleek fonts and the perfect blend of colors and imagery.
 I love this stuff as do most job searchers looking to stand out and create an ultra clean and modern brand.
 However a designer resume is not something I would recommend using all the time.

 Why You Must Avoid Using Designer Resumes for Online Job Applications